-With this card game, they can discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.
+With this cooperative card game, teams discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.

 Assessing your Agility

 There isn’t a standard route to become agile, you have to find your own way.
 Methods and frameworks don’t tell you how to increase your agility.
 The Agile Self-Assessment Game is an agile ” compass & map” to find out where you are and inspire you with ideas and suggestions on where to go next on your agile journey.

-The game is also available in a Dutch, Spanish, Czech, French, and Polish edition:
+The game is also available in a Dutch, Spanish, Czech, French, German, Italian, and Polish edition, and there’s a Spanish edition of the book: